singhAman05/Distributed_File_System/README.md

     npm install
     ```

-4. **Set up environment variables**: Create a `.env` file in the root directory and add the required environment variables:
+4. **Set up environment variables**: Create a `.env` file in the root directory of frontend and backend and add the required environment variables:
     ```env
     MONGODB_URI=your_mongodb_uri
     PORT=your_port_number